What is Personal Injury Protection (PIP)?

 Unlike simple two-car collisions, determining fault in multi-vehicle accidents often involves difficult investigations.
 Multiple parties may share varying degrees of responsibility, making these cases particularly challenging.

-Pennsylvania’s comparative negligence laws add another layer of difficulty, […]
+Pennsylvania’s comparative negligence laws add another layer of difficulty, as your percentage of fault can reduce compensation in causing the accident. […]

 Read MoreMore information about Personal Injury Protection